youarehere2014/youarehere/README.md

 ### Firefox (Android and Desktop)

-Panorama display works great, but audio won't play since we only included mp3 files.
+Firefox also works pretty well.
 Device orientation might be a bit off, since the API is somewhat immature and may behave slightly differently from Chrome.
+Audio may not play on certain operating systems, since we only included mp3.

 ### Internet Explorer